networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

     ENDIF

-Let's use VF2 to check that the graphs from the previous example that could be isomorphic are not isomorphic.
+Let's use VF2 to check that the graphs from the previous example:

 ```{code-cell}
 G = nx.path_graph(5)